kyoh86/xdg/README.md

 # xdg

+DEPRECATED: we can use "os.UserXXXDir" instead of this package.

 Light weight helper functions in golang to get config, data, cache and some user directories according to the [XDG Base Directory](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and XDG User Directory Specification.